graphql/graphql-spec/spec/Section 3 -- Type System.md

       3. The object field may include additional arguments not defined in the interface field, but any additional argument must not be required, e.g. must not be of a non-nullable type.
-5. If an object type declares that it implements one or more interfaces that implement other interfaces, it must also include each transitively implemented interface in its list of implemented interfaces.

 ### Field Arguments